-The first known Hutsteiner is Tameln (or Tommln)- likely the austro-bavarian pronounciation of ‘Thomas’ – living in Hutstein, Austria.
-The correct reading of the record is a little bit disputed as other historians interpret it as “Tameln” while I’m interpreting it as Tommln.
-According our local dialect nowadays spoken it should be Tameln.
+The first known Hutsteiner is Tameln (or Thomml)- the austro-bavarian pronounciation of ‘Thomas’ – living in Hutstein, Upper Austria.
+The correct reading of the record is a little bit disputed as other historians interpret it as “Tameln” while I’m interpreting a second record as “Thomml”.
+Our local dialect spoken nowadays still uses “Thamerl” instead of “Thomas” often.

-Tameln is mentioned in an old cadastre document (Urbar) of 1509 and a tax document of 1509 available in the states archive of Austria, Vienna.
-This also means that he was born approximately 1490 as usually young people were awarded with a fief to keep the numbers of changes of owners low.
+Tameln is mentioned in the old cadastre document (Urbar) of 1509 and a tax document of 1509 available in the states archive of Austria, Vienna.
+This also means that he was born approximately 1480, because usually young adult people were awarded with a fief to keep the numbers of changes of owners low.
 So, Tameln’s age can be estimated at approx. 20-30 years in 1509.

-In fact, in this document he is not really designated as ‘Hutsteiner’, as surnames did arise during these times only, but living in the hamlet of Hutstein made him an ‘Hutsteiner’, or in a more correct way a ‘Huetstainer’ in the local dialect.
+In fact in this document he is not really designated as ‘Hutsteiner’, as surnames did arise during these times only, but living in the hamlet of Hutstein made him an ‘Hutsteiner’ for sure, or, in a more correct way, a ‘Huetstainer’ in the local dialect.
 At this point of time peasants often were called according the place they lived.

-First, it was common in this region that some people who changed their home / living place got the surname derived from this place or the name of the farm they occupied.
+First, it was common in this region that some people who changed their home / living place got the surname derived from the place, location or the name of the farm they occupied.
 I.e. if Tameln changed his location or farm he got a new surname afterwards.
-And this could happen several times.
+And this could have happened several times.

 This also means that all known Hutsteiner families of the Austro-Bavarian lines do not implicitly be close relatives.
 They may have their origin in different families but once they lived in Hutstein, they got the surname ‘Huetstainer’ during the formation of surnames, too.
 And changing the home or living place was as common as nowadays.
 But as most people in this low populated area are related quite close to each other this is – for sure – the case for the Huetstainer families, too.